How it works

 What emerging trends can you spot in the market?
 What are people saying in product reviews about the products your competitors offer?
 Find their strengths and weaknesses to create a better product than is already available in the category.

-Last but not least: using category competition analysis to discover new market opportunities.
+Last but not least: using category competition analysis and competition mapping to discover new market opportunities.
 This could be explained as a combination of what we’ve mentioned above.

 You look at positioning that isn’t being used yet, features that aren’t offered yet.
 Then, you calculate if that piece of the market is worth storming into.